India election 2024: What you need to know

 According to the Morning Consult’s Global Leader Approval Rating Tracker, Mr Modi is the most popular leader in the world, with an approval rating of 75 per cent between March 28 and April 3.

-The BJP is leading the National Democratic Alliance, a coalition with a number of regional parties such as Bihar’s Janata Dal (United).
+The BJP is leading the National Democratic Alliance, a coalition with a number of regional parties such as Bihar state’s Janata Dal (United).

-Challenging Mr Modi is a clutch of leaders from the Indian National Developmental Inclusive Alliance (INDIA), a coalition of more than two dozen opposition parties, which includes the Congress Party, the biggest opposition party.
+Challenging Mr Modi is a clutch of leaders from the Indian National Developmental Inclusive Alliance, a coalition of more than two dozen opposition parties, which includes the Congress Party, the biggest opposition party.

 The coalition has not named its prime ministerial candidate yet, but key figures in this group include Congress president Mallikarjun Kharge, as well as siblings Rahul and Priyanka Gandhi from the Nehru-Gandhi dynasty that has produced three Indian prime ministers.